Rithub14/IAV-streamlit-app/README.md

 The application consists of the following pages:

 1. **Home Page**: Displays a welcoming message and an animation.
 2. **Curriculum Vitae**: Showcases my CV with detailed professional information.
-A mini RAG (Retrievel Augmented Generation) chatbot is also available, from which you can ask questions about me.
+A RAG (Retrievel Augmented Generation) chatbot is also available, from which you can ask questions about me.
 3. **Joke Generator**: Uses gpt-4o-mini to generate and display jokes based on user preferences.

 ## Installation and Setup